-- Fish are initially separated into salmon & sea trout by signal strength generated by the fish passing the counting electrodes and video images. - A process of validation of the numbers of salmon and sea trout is carried out during the year whereby a proportion of the counter data (usually 15-20%) is examined in relation to contemporaneous video footage (resistivity counters) or self generated infra-red images (infra-red counters). - The initial numbers of salmon and sea trout are corrected after video verification and this correction factor is applied to the remainder of the data. - It is assumed that all of the downstream counts up to the end of May represent out-migrating kelts i.e. fish ascending the river in the previous year (except for the Lee, Shannon and Erne counters).
+- Fish are initially separated into salmon & sea trout by signal strength generated by the fish passing the counting electrodes and video images. - A process of validation of the numbers of salmon and sea trout is carried out during the year whereby a proportion of the counter data (usually 15-20%) is examined in relation to contemporaneous video footage (resistivity counters) or self generated infra-red images (infra-red counters). - The initial numbers of salmon and sea trout are corrected after video verification and this correction factor is applied to the remainder of the data.

-- The downstream count from June to December is then subtracted from the upstream count in the same period, correcting for fish counted upstream but which may then come back downstream. - The estimated upstream run of fish from the counter is corrected to included salmon caught and killed downstream of the counter and excludes salmon caught and killed above the counter. - Raising factors may be applied to those counters where the possibility of fish moving over the weir without being counted has been reported, the recorded count is raised by a further percentage depending on observations.
+- It is assumed that all of the downstream counts up to the end of May represent out-migrating kelts i.e. fish ascending the river in the previous year (except for the Corrib, Lee, Shannon and Erne counters). - The downstream count from June to December is then subtracted from the upstream count in the same period, correcting for fish counted upstream but which may then come back downstream. - The estimated upstream run of fish from the counter is corrected to include salmon caught and killed downstream of the counter and excludes salmon caught and killed above the counter. - Raising factors may be applied to those counters where the possibility of fish moving over the weir without being counted has been reported, the recorded count is raised by a further percentage depending on observations.
 However, it is essential that these observations are based on assessments carried out by local fisheries authorities or the agencies involved in salmon stock assessment.
 The Boyne, Corrib, Bandon and Slaney counts are raised by a factor of two to allow for the partial nature of these counts.
-These values will be improved following ongoing counter validation work by Inland Fisheries Ireland and the Marine Institute. - In the case of the River Slaney where the proportion of spring salmon to grilse is much higher than most other rivers in Ireland, a specific analysis was carried out which allows the numbers of grilse and spring salmon to be allocated over the season with greater precision than in previous assessments based on scale analyses.
-In this instance, River Slaney rod catch data (2002 to 2006) from the salmon carcass tag and logbook scheme, draft net catch data (2006) and video counter verification data were analysed to determine the monthly proportions of grilse and salmon and the total annual run Partial counter information for the River Maine in 2009 and a more complete count in 2010, 2011 and 2012 were also considered in the assessment for catch advice in 2013. - Where counters are used the Conservation Limit relates to the area above the counter.
-In the event that the count is below CL, it is assumed that the overall stock is below CL.
+These values will be improved following ongoing counter validation work by Inland Fisheries Ireland and the Marine Institute. - In the case of the River Slaney where the proportion of MSW salmon to grilse is much higher than most other rivers in Ireland, a specific analysis was carried out which allows the numbers of grilse and MSW salmon to be allocated over the season with greater precision than in previous assessments based on scale analyses.
+Where counters are used the Conservation Limit relates to the area above the counter.
+In the event that the count is above or below CL, it is assumed that the overall stock is above or below CL.